Lake Tauca: Hydrology

 At a water level of 3720 m, the total volume of the lake has been estimated to be 1200 km3 to 3810 km3 at a level of 3760 m.
-Such volumes could have been reached in centuries.
+Such volumes could have been reached within centuries.
 The quantity of water was sufficient to depress the underlying bedrock, which rebounded after the lake disappeared; this has resulted in altitude differences of 10 to 20 m.
-Based on oxygen-18 data in lake carbonates, water temperatures ranged from 2 to 10 C or 7.5 ± 2.5 C. Tauca may have been subject to geothermal heating.

-The lake was deep and saline, with salinity increasing from the Tauca to the Coipasa stages.
-The salt content seems to have consisted of NaCl and Na_{2}SO_{4}.
-Estimated salt concentrations:
+Water temperatures were cold—generally in the low single digits to around 10 C depending on the method used—according to δ^{18}O of carbonates, but similar to present-day Lake Titicaca, they might have been higher than that of the surrounding land.
+The area of Lake Tauca was large enough to influence the climate of the surrounding land, e.g by increasing air humidity (Note: The humidity above the lake has been estimated at 60%, taking into account the oxygen-18 content of carbonates deposited by the lake.) and precipitation in and around the lake.